 Timely accounting for VAT

 VAT in Ireland must be paid by the 19th or 23rd of the month following the end of each tax period.
 The VAT return must also be submitted to the Irish Inland Revenue by this date.
-Basic tax period is a two-month period beginning on the first day of January, March, May, July, September and November.
+The basic tax period is a two-month period beginning on the first day of January, March, May, July, September and November.
 However, the Inspector General may also authorize a four-month, six-month or one-year tax period.
 A VAT return must also be submitted to the Irish Inland Revenue by this date.
-Law in this country does not provide for the concept of a fiscal representative.
-Hence, there is no need for companies that are not tax resident to appoint such a representative.
+The law in this country does not provide for the concept of a fiscal representative.
+Hence, there is no need for companies that are not tax residents to appoint such a representative.

 Cooperation with the tax office